-- Planning and design of vertiports and droneports: Air transport vehicles will require a network of vertical airports in the metropolitan environment to carry out their activity.
+- Planning and design of vertiports and droneports: A complete network of eVTOL airports will facilitate the development of AAM.
 They will all have to comply with complex aviation regulations.

 - Consultancy for UAS services (routes, platforms and use cases): Each transport type will require a specific vehicle model for the system to be as efficient as possible.

 - Integration with the network of urban transport systems: AAM must coexist and share resources with other transport systems, both terrestrial and aerial, with specific standards in each case.

 - Oversight by aviation authorities: Current and future air vehicles must be properly certified by aviation authorities, as must their ground-based facilities.

 It is an innovative multimodal transport system for people and goods by air that works in an efficient, automated, intelligent and sustainable way.

 The aerial operations will take place over populated (intercity or urban) areas, regardless of the type of aircraft in question.